 Workflow rules

-Workflow Rules allow you to automate actions to speed up your workflow, including auto-triage, prioritization, labelling of incoming support requests, and much more.
+Workflow rules allow you to automate actions to speed up your workflow, including auto-triage, prioritization, labelling of incoming support requests, and much more.

-How to create a Workflow Rule
+How to create a workflow rule

-Go to Settings → Workflow Rules to create or manage your rules.
+Go to Settings → Workflow rules to create or manage your rules.

-Each rule has two parts:
+Every workflow rule has two parts:

 1. Conditions

-A specific support address (e.g.
+a specific support address (e.g.

 security@